We are a term time only setting with a capacity of 30 children per session, based in a village hall.

 How will I be informed / consulted about the ways in which my child is being supported?

 When your child starts with us at Kingswood Preschool, they will be allocated a Key Person, who will get to know your child very well.
-This ensures that right from the start, strong and positive relationships are built with your child and with you and any concerns you may have, can be aired quickly.
+They will liaise with you from the start.
+This ensures that right from the beginning of your child's journey, strong and positive relationships are built with your child and with you and any concerns you may have, can be aired quickly.

 You can rest assured that you feel involved in how your child is supported in the following ways: